Reizeron/R0_Lorescape/Books/Before the Ages of Man.md

 For convenience, historians divide the distant ages of prehistory into two broad periods of time -- the Dawn Era, and the Merethic Era.

 The Dawn Era
 The Dawn Era is that period before the beginning of mortal time, when the feats of the gods take place.
-The Dawn Era ends with the exodus of the gods and magic from the World at the founding of the [[Adamantine Tower]].
+The Dawn Era ends with the exodus of the gods and magic from the World at the founding of the Adamantine Tower.

 The term 'Merethic' comes from the Nordic, literally, "Era of the Elves."
 The Merethic Era is the prehistoric time after the exodus of the gods and magic from the World at the founding of the Adamantine Tower and before the arrival of Ysgramor the Nord in Tamriel.